-In this post, we argue that despite the Fed’s actions to expand the level of reserves in the wake of the volatility in September, repo rates will likely move higher at year-end as a result of the global systemically important bank (GSIB) capital surcharge.
+In this post, I argue that despite the Fed’s actions to expand the level of reserves in the wake of the volatility in September, repo rates will likely move higher at year-end as a result of the global systemically important bank (GSIB) capital surcharge.
 This will occur because many of the systemic indicators used in the calculation of GSIB capital surcharge are evaluated at the end of the year, thereby incentivizing banks to pull back from activities more easily terminated at year-end, such as repo market activities.

 This analysis shows that the year-end adjustments have in the past been most pronounced for the complexity, interconnectedness, and cross-jurisdictional activity categories of the GSIB score.
 Moreover, there is a strong negative correlation between the magnitude of the year-end adjustments of the scores of these categories and the amount of repo market activities conducted by banks.
 Lastly, based on just-released third-quarter data, banks will have to make higher adjustments to their 2019 year-end scores than they did in the two prior year-ends to avoid an increase in capital requirements.
 As a result, repo rates may experience additional volatility at this year-end compared with prior years.